b08x/Notebook/Syncopated/Syncopated.md

 Well, ya see...syncopated (say it) comprises of:

+---

+Ansible: The Collection
+	 * configures audio workstations|servers|nodes

+---

-Syncopated Linux: The Operating System
+Linux: The Operating System
- * cachy xenonami
- * monadic-ragtime
- * DeepAFx
- * and more!
+	 * cachyOS/xenonami

+---

 [Syncopated Notes](Syncopated/Notes/Notes.md): The Observation and Documentation Broadcast System

+---